Friends of the Rouge

-How Do De-icers Affect the River?
+How Do De-Icers Affect the River?

 • De-icing salt doesn’t just stay on our driveways!
 As the snow and ice melts, that salty water flows to the nearest creek, stream, and eventually into our Rouge River.